 However, to validate it as a scientifically proven product, there is no sufficient conclusive scientific research using human subjects.

-Another mice study concluded that there is a nutritional and biochemical basis for the usage of Fucoxanthin supplements as an agent that promotes weight loss and prevents diabetes and obesity-related disease conditions.
+Another mice study, Molecular Medicine Reports claims, concluded that there is a nutritional and biochemical basis for the usage of Fucoxanthin supplements as an agent that promotes weight loss and prevents obesity-related disease conditions.

 Fucoxanthin Benefits And Results

 Fucoxanthin extract is known to have a multitude of health benefits.
-These include; anti-obesity and weight loss effects, anti-diabetic effects, skin protective effects, and gastric and hepatic protective effects.
+These include; anti-obesity and weight loss effects, skin protective effects, and gastric and hepatic protective effects.

-Fucoxanthin supplement decreases the weight added by adipose tissue in a significant way and also regulates blood glucose levels.
-These effects have been shown to be beneficial in controlling and preventing obesity, diabetes, and metabolic syndrome.
+Fucoxanthin supplement decreases the weight added by adipose tissue in a significant way.
+These effects have been shown to be beneficial in controlling and preventing obesity, and metabolic syndrome.

 Fucoxanthin also has skin protective effects.
 Fucoxanthin extracted from the seaweed species L. japonica is known to inhibit the activity of tyrosinase in guinea pig irradiated with UVB and suppress melanogenesis in mice who were irradiated with UVB.